I am the author of three middle-grade children's books, and I blog on the side. My favorite topics are movies, writing, and pop culture.

-Music and Lyrics has a similar ending where she discovers that Alex has managed to write a thoughtful and well-written song about her and without her which he debuts onstage during a concert she is attending.
-It’s similar to The Wedding Singer but not the same.
+Music and Lyrics has a similar ending in which she discovers that Alex has managed to write a thoughtful and well-written song about her and without her which he debuts onstage during a concert she is attending.
+It’s similar to The Wedding Singer but makes it its own.

 These endings fit the theme of the films and call back to ideas and personality traits previously introduced.
-Characters in a rom com shouldn’t just get together because they are the leads of the story.
-They need to get together in a way that fits the story and characters themselves.
+Characters in a rom-com shouldn’t just get together because they are the leads of the story.
+They need to get together in a way that fits the story and characters.
 Barrymore’s movies tend to do this in dramatic and creative ways that make these men worthy of her quirky characters.

 Sometimes it’s Okay to Run to the Finish

 Many romantic comedies end with a big chase scene.
 It’s been overdone, but if done right, it can be appropriate.
 Sometimes it’s necessary when something large is at stake.

 Look Who’s Talking ends with an out-of-genre car chase after baby Mikey goes wandering off.